-Sas & Mel are the two hoes who make up Gung Hoe Growers.
-They grow real, dirty, food in Harcourt, Victoria.
-Gung Hoe Growers build soil, belly laughs, veggie porn and feed their local community through veggie boxes, a seasonal farm shop and various restaurants and cafes.
+Mel Willard is Gung Hoe Growers.
+With help fom a dedicated crew of interns and volunteers, they grow real, dirty, food and build soil, belly laughs and veggie porn.
+They feed their local community through veggie boxes, a seasonal farm shop and various restaurants and cafes.

 Carr’s Organic Fruit Tree Nursery

-Under the mentorship of Merv Carr who has been grafting and budding heritage fruit trees for over 50 years, sisters Katie and Liz are continuing the tradition.
-Carr’s Organic Fruit Tree Nursery grows a huge variety of quality heritage fruit trees for sale in winter as bare-rooted trees.
+Under the mentorship of Merv Carr, who has been grafting and budding heritage fruit trees for over 50 years, Katie Finlay and her sister Liz Carr are continuing the family tradition.
+Carr’s Organic Fruit Tree Nursery grows a huge variety of quality heritage fruit trees for sale in winter as barerooted trees.

 Grow Great Fruit